thiendang/admin-microfrontends/microfrontends/README.md

 />;
 ```

-## To load Microfrontends on Routes in a Chassis
+## To load Microfrontends on Routes in a Shell

 ```jsx
 import { MicrofrontendScreen } from "microfrontends";